-ECE 2500 EARLY CHILDHOOD PROGRAM ADMINISTRATION (3)
+ECED 2500 EARLY CHILDHOOD PROGRAM ADMINISTRATION (3)

 This course will focus on a systematic approach to effective program planning and operations and will include specific plans for meeting the needs of children and their families.
 Emphasis will be placed on organization, policy and procedures, record keeping, staff management, and budgeting.
-Future trends toward childcare operations will be examined.
+Future trends toward child care operations will be examined.

-ECE 290 SPECIAL TOPICS (1-3)
+ECED 2900 SPECIAL TOPICS (1-3) (Previously known as ECE 290)

-ECONOMICS (ECO)
+ECONOMICS (ECON)

-ECO 201 MACROECONOMICS (3)
+ECON 2110 PRINCIPLES OF MACROECONOMICS (3)

 This course is a study of the "big ideas" of macroeconomics such as GDP, inflation, unemployment, labor, and international trade.
 A look at public-policy decision making using macro theories such as: monetary policy, fiscal policy and other economic-stabilization theories, is also presented.
 This course will also examine the economic challenges facing our economy.
-Prerequisite: BUS 101
+(Previously known as ECO 201- Macroeconomics) Prerequisite: BSAD 1050

-ECO 202 PRINCIPLES OF MICROECONOMICS (3)
+ECON 2120 PRINCIPLES OF MICROECONOMICS (3)

 Analysis of competitive and non-competitive markets, including the behavior of producers and consumers.
 Topics include price and income elasticity, income distribution, production costs, resource allocation, comparative advantage and current economic problems.
+(Previously known as ECO 202)

-ECO 290 SPECIAL TOPICS (1-3)
+ECON 2900 SPECIAL TOPICS (1-3) (Previously known as ECO 290)

-ECO 299 INTERNSHIP/PRACTICUM (3)
+ECON 2990 INTERNSHIP/PRACTICUM (3) (Previously known as ECO 299)